Messi under attack in El Clasico spoof film

 Called 'shockingly funny" by leading Spanish sports website Marca, journalist Lowe tweeted in a response to the film: "WTF."

-Canal Plus and Barcelona FC were not immediately available for comment when contacted by CNN.
+Canal Plus and Barcelona FC were not immediately available for comment when contacted by CNN, but Hotu, whose brief is to produce a topical film on current affairs each week for the French station, stoutly defended its film.

+"We are not taking sides.
+Being for against independence for Catalonia is not our purpose," a representative told CNN.
+"We're talking here about only one thing; police brutality in Catalonia.

+"We just transposed the reality of police violence into an iconic and symbolic representation of Catalonia; FC Barcelona."

 Violent clashes